 Robert was a former Board Chair of Greenpeace USA, and current and past consulting clients include the U.S. Senate and Congress, SEIU, the Democracy Alliance, the Tides Foundation, Sierra Club, and MoveOn.org, among others.

 Robert is deeply passionate about bringing a transformational approach to leadership, organizational development, and large systems change to those working for social, racial, and environmental justice.
 He started STP with Jodie Tonita to incite this paradigm shift in social change movements.

 Robert and Judith Ansara, his wife and life partner of more than 40 years, lead retreats for committed couples throughout North America.
 Visit Sacred Union for more info.
 Robert is also a recording artist and performing musician.

 Idelisse Malavé, Senior Advisor

-For the past six years, Idelisse has consulted on a range of projects, including strategic thinking processes, planning, meeting design and facilitation, team building, mediation and governance with groups such as Caring Across Generations, National People’s Action, The Center for Social Inclusion, the Center for Women’s Global Leadership, USHRN.
+For the past eight years, Idelisse has consulted on a range of projects, including strategic thinking processes, planning, meeting design and facilitation, team building, mediation and governance with groups such as Caring Across Generations, National People’s Action, The Center for Social Inclusion, the Center for Women’s Global Leadership and the NoVo Foundation.

 Idelisse trained as a lawyer at the Columbia University School of Law and went on to litigate civil rights cases with the Puerto Rican Legal Defense and Education Fund.
-She co-authored a bestseller, Mother Daughter Revolution and is currently working on a new book on Latinos for The New Press.
+She co-authored a bestseller, Mother Daughter Revolution and more recently, Latino Stats: American Hispanics By the Numbers.